thorbjoernheise/thorbjoernheise/README.md

 ### Glad to see you here!
-I am a passionate learner and self-taught programmer with a diverse background in finance, banking, and law.
+I am a passionate learner and currtenly digging into programming.
+I have a diverse background in finance, banking, and law.
 I hope you find something here that interests you, and please don't hesitate to reach out if you have any questions or want to collaborate on a project.
-I am always open to new opportunities and experiences that can help me continue my journey in programming!
+I am always open to new opportunities and experiences that can help me continue my journey in the world of programming!

 <br/>